Gemyl/Route-Optimization/README.md

 ## Results
-The optimum routes for the gathering and the loading of cargo units for two different days is presented in `html` archives in **OptimumRouting/Maps** folder.
-The two out of four map plots refer to the original (depot to load points) and returning (load points to depot) route on 31/8 and the rest of them on 7/9.
+The optimum routes for the gathering and the loading of cargo units for two different days is presented in `html` archives in **Maps** folder.
+The two out of four map plots refer to routes (original and returning) on 31/8 and the rest of them to the corresponding routes on 7/9.